Synthetic private probe

 What is a private probe?

-Use SolarWinds Observability Digital Experience private probes to monitor your internally and externally hosted website or URI entities.
-Private probes are deployed as a single docker image that can be deployed in a container environment.
+Use SolarWinds Observability Digital Experience private probes to monitor your internally and externally hosted website or URI entities, such as internal applications behind firewalls, or services restricted to specific networks.

 The Digital Experience private probe connects to SolarWinds Observability through the Synthetics Collector service which acts as an API Gateway for private probes.
 The service provides gRPC endpoints for probe auto registration, polling schedules, sending results, and status updates.